Oven-Baked Oil-Free Zucchini and Squash

 baked zucchini and squash recipe

-Cutting zucchini and squash
+zucchini and squash peeled

+Sometimes I leave the peel on the zucchini and squash, and other times I peel or partially peel mine.
+It depends on where they came from.
 If they are organic or from a local garden, I like to leave the skins on or at least partially on.

 zucchini and squash breaded

 Mist lightly with water to make seasonings stick well.
 Sprinkle with garlic powder, onion powder, sea salt, pepper, parsley flakes, and smoked paprika.

-Then just bake and eat!
+STEP #4: Place the pan in the oven on the bottom rack and bake at 425 degrees for approximately 20 minutes.
 Near the end of the baking cycle, watch them closely.
 The goal is for them to be golden brown and crunchy.
 If left unattended, they can quickly become charred.

 zucchini and squash oven fried